Regulatory expectations surrounding banking money service businesses (MSBs) are a frequent source of confusion for financial institutions.

 Examiners today increasingly expect automation in order to bank MSBs in a responsible, sustainable, and profitable manner.
 Fortunately, there is technology designed specifically to help financial institutions bank MSBs.

-MSB banking software, like Hypur Comply, enables financial institutions to parse and analyze volumes of data, from multiple sources, that otherwise go either unnoticed or spot checked at best.
+MSB banking software enables financial institutions to parse and analyze volumes of data, from multiple sources, that otherwise go either unnoticed or spot checked at best.
 Software can also assist with documentation and the other common areas of deficiency.

 Technology is the great equalizer that enables institutions of all sizes to service highly-regulated and cash-intensive industries that were previously limited to only the largest banks.